19 June 2013

 This is the first time that Israeli collections have been included in the registry.
 Pages of Testimony are specially designed forms filled out in memory of Jews murdered in the Holocaust.
 Yad Vashem, which literally means a memorial and a name, has for the past 6 decades, endeavored to recover the names and identities of the 6 million Jews murdered in the Holocaust.
 It has been collecting Pages of Testimony from Holocaust survivors and those who remember the victims since 1954.
 Thus far, 2.6 million names have been documented on Pages of Testimony, which together with other documentation have allowed Yad Vashem to identify by name 4.2 million out of the 6 million victims.
 The Pages of Testimony Memorial Repository is housed in the Hall of Names at Yad Vashem.

 “The Pages of Testimony Repository represents a huge-scale collective memorial to Holocaust victims, unprecedented in history in both its dimensions and its intent to preserve the names as symbols of their humanity.
-Comprised of invaluable personal hand-signed testimonies, it is unique in the world," said Dr. Alexander Avram, Director of the Hall of Names.
+Comprised of invaluable personal hand-signed testimonies, it is unique in the world"

 Pages of Testimony are available in some 15 languages, and continue to be filled out by friends and family of the victims, as Yad Vashem continues this historic effort.
 The entire collection has been uploaded to the Yad Vashem website as part of the Central Database of Shoah Victims' Names and is available in English, Hebrew, Russian, German and Spanish.